sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 </figure>

 !!! info "ALM in a nutshell"
-    The Application Lifecycle Management service (ALM) let's you create and maintain the lifecycle of applications you create on the Luminate Platform.
+    The Application Lifecycle Management service (ALM) lets you create and maintain the lifecycle of applications you create on the Luminate Platform.
 An application consists of multiple modules, and each module consists of several resources.
 In our case, the only available resource type is Workflow.
 We have one application for our workshop and every participant will create their own module in which they can build one or more workflows.